Frequently Asked Questions

 Answer: Notify the Office of the General Counsel immediately.
 A subpoena is an official document from a court.
 Deadlines apply for responding to a subpoena for records, or for appearance at a deposition, court hearing or trial.
 Reach out to Director of Litigation Jennifer Kellogg in the Office of the General Counsel at jkellogg@ku.edu

-Answer: Jen Arbuthnot, Custodian of Records, may be contacted by email at: openrecords@ku.edu.
+Answer: Parker Redel, Program Coordinator and Custodian of Public Records, may be contacted by email at: openrecords@ku.edu.
 Under the Kansas Open Records Act, the University has three (3) business days in which to respond.

 Answer: Do not ignore the information.
 Be receptive.
 Do not make a promise of absolute confidentiality.
 Consult with this office about how best to proceed.
 Consult with the Office of Civil Rights and Title IX on the investigation.
 Even if no one makes a written complaint, you are required to take action.